martinothamar/Mediator/README.md

 Add open generic handler to process all or a subset of messages passing through Mediator.
 This handler will log any error that is thrown from message handlers (`IRequest`, `ICommand`, `IQuery`).
 It also publishes a notification allowing notification handlers to react to errors.
+Message pre- and post-processors along with the exception handlers can also constrain the generic type parameters in the same way.

 ```csharp
 services.AddMediator();